 These components are themselves the product of an individual’s life journey and shaped by the influence of our families and parents, the society we grow up in, our careers and roles in society, our comparisons to our peer groups and the identities we’ve shaped for ourselves.
 To some extent they are also shaped by our biology.

 Self-aware individuals understand how these underlying factors affect how they think, behave and emotionally respond in different situations.
-In addition, highly self-aware individuals are skilled at monitoring their thoughts, emotions and inner world in real time.
+In addition, highly self-aware individuals are skilled at monitoring their thoughts, emotions and inner world in real time and be aware of when they experience social pain.
 This means they are aware of any changes to their underlying thoughts and emotions that could influence their behavior or decision making.
 This knowledge makes it possible for self-aware people to act consciously in-spite of their emotions, as opposed to passively as a slave to them.
 The more an individual appreciates the impact their own emotions have on their thoughts and behaviors, the more compassionate and empathetic the tend to be.

 Why self awareness matters